 At Tiny Trees, we use a Place-Based Learning (PBL) approach to developing curriculum.
 Through observation and activities, students develop a knowledge and appreciation of the plants and animals in our shared spaces.
 Our teachers work to scaffold students’ understanding of stewardship, connection to place and human impact on nature.
 We develop opportunities for students to learn about our surrounding neighborhoods and communities, and to build community connections and partnerships.
-For example, we are grateful for our relationship with the nearby Rainier Beach Urban Farm and Wetlands, which is Seattle’s largest urban farm.
-Located in one of the country’s most linguistically diverse zip codes, Beer Sheva provides many opportunities to learn about culture, language and history.
+For example, we are grateful for our relationship with the nearby Rainier Beach Urban Farm and Wetlands (RBUFW).
+Approximately half of RBUFW is dedicated to organic food production (it is Seattle’s largest urban farm!), and the other half of the site is dedicated to restoring the natural wetlands and buffer zone.
 With the foundation of a strong anti-bias curriculum, we aim to engage students in real-life, meaningful learning around social justice and equity, especially in ways that pertain to our classroom community.

 A big thank you to all of the Seattle Parks staff & community allies who have made this school possible.

 This Tiny Trees Preschool is a partnership with Seattle Parks and Recreation.